 Published on 09 July 2018

-Liam Smith, 22, graduated from BA Social Work at the University of Sunderland this week – but Liam, who has a CV that would be the envy of someone twice his age – has already landed a role as a social worker, what he calls his “dream job”.
+Liam Smith, 22, graduated from BA Social Work at the University of Sunderland – but Liam, who has a CV that would be the envy of someone twice his age – has already landed a role as a social worker, what he calls his “dream job”.

 But it has been far from an easy road for Liam, he openly admits that his behaviour was “awful”, and at a young age he was branded unsuitable for fostering due to this and other factors.